jboss-developer/jboss-jdg-quickstarts/hotrod-secured/README.md

 Run application with different classpath
 ----------------------------------------
-It's possible to run this quickstart with different classpath (other than default created by mvn exec:java), for instance with ${infinispan-server}/client/hotrod/java classpath.
+It's possible to run this quickstart with different classpath (other than default created by mvn exec:java).
 To do this, compile quickstart with:

-        mvn clean package -Pcustom-classpath -Dclasspath=/custom/classpath
+        mvn clean package -Pcustom-classpath -Dclasspath=/custom/classpath/directory

 This will create a file at `target/jboss-hotrod-secured-quickstart.jar`.
 Then you can run it with: